 A course in professional practices for the fine and commercial artist.
 Each student will develop a portfolio and presentation materials suited to particular professional goals.
 The course will culminate in a gallery presentation of each student's portfolio materials.
-Materials fee required.

 AR 494.
 Special Topics (1-4)